ravipokuru/code-crafters/README.md

 - User login to Dashboard with their registered email.
 - User can view the Dashboard landing screen with all reservations for his future planned trips
-- User can view the reservations grouped by trip
+- User can group the reservations by trip
 - Users have option to tailor reservations i.e., add, update & delete the reservations.
 - On tailoring the reservation, user needs to save the information
-- As soon updated information is saved TripAmender is called to persists the data.
+- As soon as updated information is saved, TripAmender is called to persists the data.
 - Update events are captured by TripEventTracker, all manual updates are sent for reporting and analytics.